Scroll down to content

 Minestrone Soup with Pesto – Little Big H

 I’m pretty excited to be part of the I Quit Sugar follow friday this weekend – check out an interview I did with them here.
-I’m also taking over their Instagram – its happening right now, so be sure to follow along… This hearty soup is featured on the I Quit Sugar website and is packed full of hearty vegetables, beans, […]
+I’m also taking over their Instagram – its happening right now, so be sure to follow along… This hearty soup is featured on the I Quit Sugar website and is packed full of hearty vegetables, […]

 capsicum Archives – Little Big H